 The arrow shown on the LCD's third line screen should agree with the direction of product travel.
-Press or to change direction.
+Press or to change the direction of print.
 Press for the unit to accept the change.

 2 - PRINT INVERSE:

 CODE ORIENTATION

 1 = NORMAL PRINT

 2 = UPSIDE DOWN